thefederationinfo/the-federation.info/README.md

 # The-Federation.info

-Tracking various projects using the Diaspora, ActivityPub, OStatus and other protocols.
+Tracking various projects using the ActivityPub, Matrix, Diaspora, OStatus and other protocols.

 Site found at: https://the-federation.info

 ## How to get your platform listed

-Implement NodeInfo, NodeInfo2, Statistics.json or Mastodon stats API endpoint.
+The recommended metadata to implement is [NodeInfo2](https://git.feneas.org/jaywink/nodeinfo2).

+Failing that, [NodeInfo](http://nodeinfo.diaspora.software/) works too.

+Mastodon and Matrix instances are scraped with a dedicated scraper since they don't (yet) provide generic metadata.

 ### OK, I've done that, what now?